-- Continuing education, professional development and training requirements of employees in the County Attorney's Office.
-The subject of the meet and confer would be to discuss how to better meet the continuing education, professional development and training needs of employees through the existing conference training and education budget of the County Attorney's office.
-The discussion would include the possible development of an internal CLE program similar to the ethics and evidence series offered by the County Attorney's office in 2001. - 2.
-Special leave without pay in the County Attorney's Office - 3.
-Posting of vacancies in the Public Defender's office - 4.
-Posting and filling of vacancies (through lateral transfer) throughout the County Attorney's office. - 5.
-Use of limited duration employees discussion with HR Director. - 6.
-Annual shift bidding for investigators in Sheriff's Office. - 7.
-Cell phones for LSS and Dispositional Advisors. - 8.
-ROWE - 9.
-Health Insurance (current employees and during potential layoffs) - 10.
-Pay equity - 11.
-Sick leave - 12.
-Health care cost containment - 13.
-Budget impacts - 14.
-Technology changes and resulting impact - 15.
-Parenting leave policies and/or childcare and elder care concerns - 16.
-Work week schedules - 17.
-Impact of possible legislation on workplace polices, conditions of employment or as needed by a change in law relative to the work of the County. - 18.
+- 1. Cost and implications regarding a change of employee work location with short notice - 2.
+Library restructure and potential job class changes and implications - 3.
+Library meet and confer to discuss issues as they arise regarding working out of class, workflow, ergonomics, off- desk time and the new business model. - 4.
+Clerical career ladders - 5.
+Ergonomic issues related to HEALTH AND HUMAN SERVICES Regionalization - 6.
+HEALTH AND HUMAN SERVICES work culture - 7.
+Performance results - 8.
+Regional transfers - 9.
+Worksite assignment and notification process - 10.
+Use of limited duration employees discussion with HR Director - 11.
+Best practices for in-charge pay. - 12.
+ROWE - 13.
+Health Insurance (current employees and during potential lay-off's) - 14.
+Pay equity - 15.
+Sick leave - 16.
+Health care cost containment - 17.
+Budget impacts - 18.
+Technology changes and resulting impact - 19.
+Parenting leave policies and/or child care and elder care concerns - 20.
+Work week schedules - 21.
+Impact of possible legislation on workplace polices, conditions of employment or as needed by a change in law relative to the work of the County. - 22.
 Impact of possible legislation involving the death penalty and/or Roe v.
-Wade. - 19.
-Family Medical Leave Act - 20.
-Environmental Health and Safety - 21.
-ADA/Workers Compensation - 22.
-Job class flexibility/service integration and productivity (this could include the merging of certain job classes during the life of this agreement) - 23.
-Employee automobile travel expense reimbursement procedures - 24.
-Adequate resources, supplies and tools to support workers in a mobile and regionalized work environment for all staff at all work sites including but not limited to sanitizing wipes; paper towels; wrist rests; monitors; forms; MFD's; phones; etc. - 25.
-Respectful Workplace Internal Audit Team, process, and utilization - 26.
+Wade. - 23.
+Family Medical Leave Act - 24.
+Environmental Health and Safety - 25.
+ADA/Workers Compensation - 26.
+Job class flexibility/service integration and productivity (this could include the merging of certain job classes during the life of this agreement) - 27.
+Budget impacts - 28.
+Employee automobile travel expense reimbursement procedures - 29.
+Adequate resources, supplies and tools to support workers in a mobile and regionalized work environment for all staff at all work sites including but not limited to sanitizing wipes; paper towels; wrist rests; monitors; forms; MFD's; phones; etc. - 30.
+Respectful Workplace Internal Audit Team, process and utilization - 31.
 Workloads and performance standards for employees who provide services to clients who use sign language or languages other than English.
-These discussions shall include the topic of adjusting workload or performance standards to accommodate any difficulties unique to this type of work.
+These discussions shall include the topic of adjusting workload or performance standards to accommodate any difficulties unique to this type of work. - 32.
+Workforce Development - 33.
+Workforce Development County commits to a Meet and Confer process to begin early in 2016 to discuss HSR onboarding.
+The Asst.
+County Administrator will attend the first meeting.
+As part of this process, the parties will discuss the viability of a buddy-system to augment the onboarding system.
+The Union will provide input on potential buddies and the County understands that a buddy system, if agreed to, would need to result is some reduction of total workload for the assigned buddies.
+Additionally, there will be quarterly meet and confers with the larger Workforce Development team for the purpose of sharing information and progress.